 The financial statements are prepared on a going concern basis, which the Trustee believes to be appropriate as it believes that the Scheme has adequate resources to meet obligations as they fall due for at least the next twelve months from the approval of these financial statements.
 Under the rules of the BT Pension Scheme, BT Pension Scheme Trustees Limited are entitled to take from the assets of the BT Pension Scheme all liabilities and expenses incurred by them in their capacity as Principal Employer of the Scheme.
-Consequently, the funding obligations of the BT Pension Scheme which as at 30 June 2022 were £46,900 million.
+Consequently, the funding obligations of the BT Pension Trustees as Principal Employer of the Scheme is effectively underwritten by the assets of the BT Pension Scheme which as at 30 June 2024 were £35,693 million (2023: £37,334 million).
 Based on its assessment the Trustee is confident that the Scheme will have sufficient funds to continue to meet its liabilities as they fall due for at least 12 months from the date of approval of these financial statements and therefore, have prepared the financial statements on a going concern basis.